U.S. HOUSE OF REPRESENTATIVES

 DEMOCRATIC INTERNSHIP PROGRAM

 Legislative and Policy Intern: The Committee on Financial Services of the U.S. House of Representatives is looking to fill 5 legislative and policy internships for one of three defined Sessions (Fall, Spring, and Summer).
 Graduate students or persons trained in political science, business, law, taxation, accounting, or any other degree program that complements legislative and policy development are encouraged to apply.
 The Financial Services Committee of the U.S. House of Representatives oversees the financial services industry, including the securities, insurance, banking, and housing industries.
 The Committee also oversees the work of the Federal Reserve, the United States Department of Treasury, the U.S. Securities and Exchange Commission, and other financial services regulators.
-The Committee is chaired by Representative Jeb Hensarling and the Ranking Democrat is Representative Maxine Waters.
-There are 33 Republicans and 28 Democrats.
+The Committee is chaired by Representative Maxine Waters and the Ranking Member is Representative Patrick McHenry.
+There are 34 and 26 Republicans.